elu-debug/vejr/README.md

 # vejr
-insert city name in textbox and in search box on map.
+After loading index.html insert city name in textbox and in search box on map.